andrewwinters5000/klimakoffer/website/milestone1/milestone1_intro.md

 **Remark 2:** Sometimes, the physics is well understood.
 However in many cases nature is "multi-scale".
-This means, for instance, that the spectra of spatial sales range from centimeter and meter up to 100+ km.
+This means, for instance, that the spectra of spatial scales range from centimeter and meter up to 100+ km.
 We will learn that "resolution" makes simulations expensive to run on a computer.